Einstein's Theory of Relativity

 Extreme Gravitational Potentials.

-proper units, the outer space observer can measure the distances
+distances.
+Using his proper units, the outer space observer can

-have seen that the absolute length of the meter is longer for an
+the absolute length of the meter is longer for an observer located

-observer located closer to the star.
-Consequently, when measuring the
+closer to the star.
+Consequently, when measuring the same absolute

-same absolute radius, the number of proper meters will
+radius, the number of proper meters will be smaller

 observer.